Nutrition and

 A good start in life for every child

 Since 1990, the percentage of undernourished children worldwide has almost halved.
 But we still have a lot of work to do.
-Today over 200 million children’s lives are at risk because they are malnourished — almost twice as many suffer from deficiencies in vitamins and other essential micronutrients.
+Malnutrition, including obesity, affects at least one in three under five-year-olds.

 We’re determined to end all forms of hunger for children everywhere.
-We help communities and strengthen systems to prevent malnutrition before it occurs.
+We collaborate with communities and governments and strengthen systems to prevent malnutrition before it occurs.
 And when it does, we’re there to provide all the resources needed to save lives.

-A monthly gift from you can help more children grow up healthy
+A monthly gift from you can support more children to grow up healthy

 Donate now